Lahma712/Cellular-Automaton/README.md

 The rules are very simple.
 You begin by drawing some cells onto the grid (in some arbitrary shape).

-Each cell can either be "alive" or "dead", depending on how many living neighbours it has:
+Each cell can either be "alive" or "dead".
+There are 4 rules that get applied to every cell:

 - A dead cell with exactly 3 living neighbours becomes alive
 - A living cell with less than 2 neighbours dies out of isolation